 Executive Team Bios > Haley Fisackerly

-Haley Fisackerly is the president and chief executive officer of Entergy Mississippi, Inc., an electric utility that serves approximately 445,000 customers in 45 Mississippi counties.
+Haley Fisackerly is the president and chief executive officer of Entergy Mississippi, LLC, an electric utility that serves approximately 445,000 customers in 45 Mississippi counties.
 He was named to the post in June 2008.
 Fisackerly is responsible for Entergy Mississippi’s electric distribution system, customer service, economic development, charitable contributions, regulatory and public affairs, as well as the company’s financial performance.

 During his tenure as CEO, Entergy Mississippi has seen a steady rise in customer satisfaction scores, as measured by J.D.
 Power and Associates, which recognized the company as the third most improved brand since 2009.
 Entergy Mississippi improved 87 points in six years.